 Given here are some of the popular tourist spots in the city.

 Anamalai Wildlife Sanctuary

-This wildlife sanctuary was established in the year 1976 and was named Indira Gandhi Wildlife Sanctuary back then.
+This wildlife sanctuary was established in 1976 and was named Indira Gandhi Wildlife Sanctuary back then.
 It was renamed as Anamalai in 1987.
 The place became a national park in 1989 when a total of 108 sq km of area was demarcated.
-The rainfall is affected by its topography that has also been responsible for the savannah forests, evergreen and wet forests, deciduous forests and dry scrub areas.
+The rainfall is affected by its topography which has also been responsible for the savannah forests, evergreen and wet forests, deciduous forests and dry scrub areas.

 This is one of the popular tourist spots in Davangere.
-Families often come here for picnic.
+Families often come here for a picnic.
 It is located towards the left of Pune-Bangalore NH-4 bypass.
 The spot is close to the Kundwada Village in the city of Davangere.
 The place is known for breathtaking views of sunrise and sunset.
 The tank is here is an important source of water for drinking.
 Kunduvada Gere has an area of 253 acres.
 The tank can be used for storing water during the hot summer months in the city.

-The temple of Goddess Durgambika dates hundreds years back to the reign of Chalukyas.
+The temple of Goddess Durgambika dates hundreds of years back to the reign of Chalukyas.
 It was then a part of Nolambavadi Province.
 The temple saw reins of administration being shifted from the Chalukyas to Pandyas and then from the Hoysalas to the Vijayanagara Empire.
 It was finally taken over by the royal family of Mysore.
-The stone which was brought as shrine nearly 200 years ago with time transformed into the present day temple.
+The stone, which was brought as shrine nearly 200 years ago with time transformed into the present day temple.
 This is one of the biggest temples in this place and is dedicated to Goddess Durgambika.
 Celebrations take place in the montj pf March and April.

 St. Thomas Church